metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-RichtextCustomField/README.md

 # NAME

-RT-Extension-RichtextCustomField - CF with wysiwyg editor
+RT::Extension::RichtextCustomField - CF with wysiwyg editor

 # DESCRIPTION

-Provide a new type of [custom field](https://metacpan.org/pod/RT::CustomField), similar to Text but with wysiwyg editor when editing value.
+Provide a new type of [custom field](https://docs.bestpractical.com/rt/4.4.4/RT/CustomField.html), similar to Text but with wysiwyg editor when editing value.

 # RT VERSION